syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/Overview.md

 The SfDataGrid control is available in Xamarin.Forms, Xamarin.Android and Xamarin.iOS.
 It helps you to create entirely customizable features used to display and manipulate a large amount of data in a tabular view.
 The following table lists the key features of the SfDataGrid in Xamarin.Forms, Xamarin.Android and Xamarin.iOS.

-N> Xamarin.Forms is unique in this space by offering a single language – C# and runtime that works across all three mobile platforms of iOS, Android, and UWP.
+N> Xamarin.Forms is unique by offering a single language(C#) and runtime that works across all three mobile platforms of iOS, Android, and UWP.
 So SfDataGrid for Xamarin.Forms works in all three platforms.

 <table>